-Alert: Effective for tax years beginning after December 31, 2015, federal law now bases the due date on whether the taxpayer is a C Corporation, an S Corporation, or a special entity such as an Exempt Organization or Cooperative.
+Federal law bases the due date on whether the taxpayer is a C Corporation, an S Corporation, or a special entity such as an Exempt Organization or Cooperative.
 There are also special rules for tax years that end in June.
 In addition, the time period for (federal) extensions of time to file has also changed, for some returns.
 (See Extension of Time to File below.)